qiime2/q2galaxy/docker/README.md

 # Building your own image

 To start, run the `prepare.sh` script in this directory by passing it an environment file you wish to template.
+The metapackage version comes from packages.qiime2.org.

 ```
 cd q2galaxy/docker/
-./prepare.sh some_environment_file.yml <distro> <epoch>
+./prepare.sh some_environment_file.yml <distro> <epoch> <metapackage-version>
 ```

 This will install an environment in the root of the project and use that to template out your tools.